vishalchovatiya/CPP_Templates/C++ casting.md

 ### Brief
 - Here we are going to learn about the type-casting.
 Although I am not an expert but this what I have learned so far from various sources.
 So this article is basically a collection of connected dots while I was introducing C++ to myself.
 - In C++, there are 5 different types of casts: C-style casts, static casts, const casts, dynamic casts, and reinterpret casts.
+- I have tried to cover most of the intricacies to clear main concept, but still there might be chance that i may miss some.
 - As usual, we will start with `why we need it?`
 ### why we need it?
 There are two basic types of type conversion: